ISO/IEC TR 24368:2022 - Building Trust in AI Systems

 Practical Guidance for Organizations

-Organizations beginning their ethical AI journey should follow a structured implementation approach:
+Organizations beginning their ethical AI journey should follow a structured implementation roadmap:

 Phase 1: Assessment and Planning